openspending/community.openspending.org/blog/_posts/2013-06-28-spending-data-party-announce.md

 <il>- Which companies works for your city and do they actually do a good job?</il>
 Some cities such as [London](http://openspending.org/gb-local-gla) and [Washington DC](http://openspending.org/dc-vendors-contractors) transactional spending allow you to see what companies clean up the garbage and repair the roads.
 Let's make many more cities open up their spending data!

-#### Join us!
-Would you like to map the money near you, head stright over to our the [sign up form](https://docs.google.com/a/okfn.org/forms/d/1uHNAh9cfP_F5nudGfhV8t0XnNPmFL7cXhkuqWHAMaR4/viewform).
-Make sure to share your ideas and questions on our [mailing list](lists.okfn.org/mailman/listinfo/openspending).

 #### What can I do at tbe spending party?
 <il>- **[Load and visualise](http://openspending.org/datasets/new)** the budget of your city or province and add it to the list of [90 cities already mapped](http://apps.openspending.org/maps/) across the world.</il>